-6.4 Develop innovative measures to encourage people to change their travel behaviours
+6.4 Develop innovative measures to encourage people to change their travel behaviours changes in travel behaviours, recognising the massive shift that needs to occur largely within the next decade.

 A significant change in travel behaviour needs to occur to meet the objective for a more sustainable, accessible and equitable transport system in Greater Christchurch.
 Achieving mode shift from cars to public and active modes of transport will be particularly important for reducing vehicle kilometres travelled by cars and other light vehicles, and contributing to emissions reduction targets.